Executive in Residence,

 MA Healthcare Administration, George Washington University

-Stephen K. Jones, LFACHE, is the former President and CEO of Robert Wood Johnson University Hospital (RWJUH)—a nationally distinguished academic medical center and Level I Trauma Center—and the Robert Wood Johnson Health System comprised of five hospitals including Children’s Specialized Hospital, the nation’s largest provider of pediatric rehabilitative care.
+Mr. Jones, LFACHE, was the former President and CEO of Robert Wood Johnson University Hospital (RWJUH)—a nationally distinguished academic medical center and Level I Trauma Center—and the Robert Wood Johnson Health System comprised of five hospitals including Children’s Specialized Hospital, the nation’s largest provider of pediatric rehabilitative care.
 He subsequently negotiated the merger that created RWJBarnabas Health, now New Jersey’s most comprehensive health care delivery system, treating over 3 million patients a year with 15 adult and children’s hospitals and multiple sites and services.

-Jones developed RWJUH’s nationally recognized diversity and inclusion program, which garnered the prestigious American Hospital Association (AHA) Equity of Care award in 2015.
+Mr. Jones developed RWJUH’s nationally recognized diversity and inclusion program, which garnered the prestigious American Hospital Association (AHA) Equity of Care award in 2015.
 He is frequently asked to speak about how the hospital empowered and incentivized staff to increase diversity and cultural competence while reducing costs.
 Under his leadership RWJUH was designated by Modern Healthcare as a “Best Place To Work” and by Diversity MBA magazine as one of the “50 Out Front Companies for Diversity Leadership: Best Places for Women & Diverse Managers to Work.”

 Jones has been honored with numerous awards including the 2014 Outstanding Healthcare Executive Award from the Edward J. Ill Excellence in Medicine Foundation.
 He served as Chairman of the New Jersey Hospital Association and a board member of University Health System Consortium, the New Jersey Council of Teaching Hospitals, and the Center for Medical Interoperability (C4MI).
 Jones is a Lifetime Fellow of the American College of Healthcare Executives.
 He earned a BS in Finance from the University of Maryland and an MA in Health Care Administration from George Washington University.
 A veteran, Jones served as a Russian linguist in the US Air Force and for the National Security Agency.